Ivy Spohnholz: Early life

-Ivy was born in 1973 in a log cabin in the tiny community of Nabesna, Alaska, near Slana, Alaska, and raised in Anchorage.
+Ivy was born in 1973 in a log cabin in the community of Nabesna, Alaska, near Slana, Alaska, and raised in Anchorage.

 She attended Steller Secondary School in Anchorage and continued her education at the University of Washington where she received a Bachelors of Arts in Political Science in 1997 and a Masters of Public Administration in 2014.

 Prior to her appointment to the Alaska House of Representatives, she was Director of Development for The Salvation Army in Alaska.
 Spohnholz has volunteered extensively including serving on the boards of directors for the Alaska Children's Trust and YWCA Alaska.
-She and her husband Troy have also been foster parents.
+She and her husband, Troy, have also been foster parents.

 Ivy's mother, Ann Spohnholz (b.
 April 18, 1950), was appointed by Governor Steve Cowper to temporarily hold seat 13a in the Alaska House, while a disputed close election between Democrat David Finkelstein and incumbent Brad Bradley, was done over.
 She held the office from January 1989 to April 1989, when Finkelstein was elected.
-In 1990, she ran against seat 13b incumbent, Terry Martin, who won his 7th of 10 House terms by only 25 votes.
+In 1990, she ran against seat 13b incumbent, Terry Martin, who won his 7th out of 10 House terms by only 25 votes.
 In 1996, she won the open primary for seat 21 by one vote over Sharon Cissna, but was defeated by Republican Joe Ryan, who took 47.82%, by 23 votes.
 Cissna beat Ryan two years later.
 Her father, Ron Spohnholz, was a police officer with Anchorage Police Department before retiring.